 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC/SHA library is delivered. .
+The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC/SHA libraries are delivered.